Seeking out the best dog-friendly holidays in the UK is becoming more popular amongst dog owners every year. Sykes...

 After leaving the car park, head through the gate at the right-hand corner and turn to follow the park wall.

 Once you reach a gate, across the parkland and follow the path towards to church spire.
 Keeping the church to your left, you will eventually come to an iron gate and some steps.

 After passing the steps, you will find the picturesque village of Edensor.
 Find the village green and cross through the blue gates to join the path that leads you to Chatsworth House.

 Walk your canine companions across the road and follow the banks of the river to the right.
-At the ruined mill, turn right up the hill to the gate, which take you back to the car park.
+At the ruined mill, turn right up the hill to the gate, which takes you back to the car park.

 This dog walk in Derbyshire promises to be a day out with a difference.

 Starting Point: Edale Village Hall Car Park, S33 7ZQ

 This Peak District dog walk is a circular walk, which will offer you plenty of variety, including challenging inclines, crossing streams, scrambling, and enjoying breath-taking scenery along the way.